godot-rust/gdnative/README.md

 ## Maintenance Policy

+> [!Important]
+> At the moment, `gdnative` is no longer actively maintained.
+Almost all development resources from the godot-rust project are invested in
+> [`gdext`](https://github.com/godot-rust/gdext), which still requires a ton of work.
+If you are interested in assisting with `gdnative`
+> maintenance, please contact us via e-mail or on Discord.

-`gdnative` is considered mostly feature complete, and is maintained with a focus on API stability.
+`gdnative` is considered mostly feature complete, and lies a focus on API stability.
 We try to avoid unnecessary breaking changes, and try to limit their end-user impact to a minimum whenever we have to make them.
+No large-scale features are planned anymore.

 We adhere to [Cargo's semantic versioning](https://doc.rust-lang.org/cargo/reference/semver.html) as the means to convey changes in the public API between versions.
 Future releases are planned publicly on GitHub, with the [milestone](https://github.com/godot-rust/gdnative/milestones) feature.
 Note that we use the `breaking-change` label to indicate the existence of *any* technical breakage, regardless of the expected impact on end user programs.